Team

 Sonmez, B., Wei, J., Wong, H.W., Apul, O.G.
 Breaking the Cycle of Forever Chemicals, Per- And Polyfluorinated Alkyl Substances (PFAS) in Water Treatment Systems.
 UMass Lowell Student Research & Community Engagement Symposium, April 2020, Lowell, MA (Poster Presentation).

-Thesis: Repetable use assessment of microwave susceptors as permanent bed in ex situ remediation of petroleum contaminated soils.
+Thesis: Repeatable use assessment of microwave susceptors as permanent bed in ex situ remediation of petroleum contaminated soils.

 Publications: